 The plans below show the layout of the ground floor of a museum in 1990 and in 2010.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

-The two plans show changes to the ground floor in 1990 and 2010.
-A lot changed during
+The two plans below show modifications to the ground floor of a museum made in 1990 and 2010.
+The most significant change was to the northern part of the

 Linking Words